Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 - If you have any questions about Avonex vials, please talk with your doctor, pharmacist, or other health care provider.

-- Avonex vials is to be used only by the patient for whom it is prescribed.
+- Avonex vials are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.